Which community colleges does the plan pay for?

 Q: Are BPS Adult Diploma graduates eligible to apply?

 A: Students must begin the Tuition-Free Community College Plan within one year of high school graduation.
-This makes the BPS Class of 2016 the first eligible cohort of students.

 Q: Will I still be eligible for the Tuition-Free Community College Plan if I don't go to college right away?